 To make things clearer, here is a table of recommended durations according to profile:

-Stay alert for warning signs.
-Chronic fatigue, a significant reduction in exercise performance or negative psychological impacts indicate an excessive deficit.
+Stay alert to warning signs.
+Chronic fatigue, a significant decrease in exercise performance, or negative psychological effects indicate that the deficit is too great.

 Food program construction

-- The initial phase begins with a moderate deficit of around 100-200 kcal per day for the first week, allowing the body to adapt gradually.
-This deficit is then gradually increased by 100 kcal per week until the target deficit is reached, which should not exceed 500 kcal to preserve the muscle mass accumulated during the mass-building phases.
+- The initial phase begins with a moderate deficit of approximately 100-200 kcal per day during the first week, allowing the body to adapt gradually.
+This deficit then increases progressively by 100 kcal per week until the target deficit is reached, which should not exceed 500 kcal in order to preserve the muscle mass accumulated during the bulking phases.

-- Once the target deficit has been reached, the maintenance phase enables you to continue burning fat, while remaining vigilant about your state of fatigue and adjusting the intensity of your training if necessary.
+- Once the target deficit has been achieved, the maintenance phase allows you to continue burning fat while remaining vigilant about fatigue and adjusting the intensity of your training as necessary.

-- The final phase, often overlooked by those who want to dry quicklyincludes a gradual reintroduction of calories to avoid the yo-yo effect after the drying phase.
-This stage is essential to maintain results over the long term.
+- The final phase, often overlooked by those who want to dry out quickly, includes a gradual reintroduction of calories to avoid the yo-yo effect afterthe cutting phase.
+This step is essential for maintaining results in the long term.

 What is the yo-yo effect?

-The yo-yo effect is one of the main risks of a poorly managed diet.
-It indicates the body's physiological reaction to sudden caloric restriction.
+The yo-yo effect is one of the main risks of poorly managed weight loss.
+It refers to the body's physiological reaction after a sudden calorie restriction.

-When a strict diet comes to an end, two mechanisms are triggered: the basal metabolic rate slows down (consuming less energy at rest) and the efficiency of nutrient storage intensifies.
+When a strict diet ends, two mechanisms are triggered: the basal metabolic rate slows down (consuming less energy at rest) and the efficiency of nutrient storage increases.

-This phenomenon particularly affects people who suddenly increase their daily calorie intake after the maintenance phase , hence the importance of gradually reintroducing calories to accustom the body to a normal calorie intake.
-Reintroducing 100 to 150 kcal per week, for example, will ensure a smooth end to the dry phase.
+This phenomenon particularly affects people who suddenly increase their daily calorie intake after the maintenance phase, hencethe importance of gradually reintroducing calories to allow the body to get used to a normal calorie intake.
+Reintroducing 100 to 150 kcal per week, for example, allows for a smooth end to the cutting phase.

 Conclusion